e-roy/fmp-node-wrapper/packages/tools/README.md

 ### OpenAI Agents Compatibility

 **⚠️ Important**: This package requires `@openai/agents` version `^0.1.0` or higher due to breaking changes in the API.

-If you're using an older version, you'll encounter errors like:
+Older versions are not supported and will fail when the tools are imported.

 ## Quick Start